Dream, Book, and Travel Itineraries: Spring Weekend in Amsterdam

 “My 2018 New Year’s Resolution is to travel to at least one city every month (by far the best New Year’s Resolution I have ever had!), so at the end of March, I packed my bags for Amsterdam!

-I had been there last October and I immediately fell in love with this charming capital, its lovely canals, picturesque streets, lively atmosphere and friendly people, so I knew I had to come back as soon as possible!
+I had been there last October and did a historic self-guided tour of Amsterdam and immediately fell in love with this charming capital, its lovely canals, picturesque streets, lively atmosphere and friendly people, so I knew I had to come back as soon as possible!
 I chose the end of March so that I could take advantage of the blooming nature and also hoping it would be a bit warmer (which unfortunately wasn’t the case).
-Since I had already seen the main touristic attractions, including the Anne Frank House, as well as done the famous Grachten-ride, I asked Anca and Sinan to plan a weekend behind the scenes for me, including less known spots, cozy cafés, and even some day trips to neighboring villages.
+Since I had already seen the main touristic attractions, including the Anne Frank House, as well as done the famous Grachten-ride, I asked Anca and Sinan to plan a weekend behind the scenes for me.
+Although they have more experience with child-friendly holidays in Holland, they put together an amazing route for me, including less known spots, cozy cafés, and even some day trips to neighboring villages.

 I arrived in Amsterdam on a Thursday evening and after check-in, I immediately headed to Foodhallen for dinner.
 I simply love the atmosphere of this food market – always crowded and lively and with plenty of choices regarding fresh food and drinks.
 I had an amazing pulled pork platter followed by the best frozen yogurt I have ever tasted from The Yogurt Barn.
 At the end of a long walk through the city center, I stopped for a great cocktail at the Hoxton bar (photo).
 Of course, I raised a glass to Dream, Book, and Travel and our wonderful collaboration.